xiakshay/Machine-Learning/ML Learning/README.md

 > * Analysis the Impact of Price Changes
 > * Assesment of risk in financial sercices and insurence domain

+### **What is R-Square?**
+> * R-squared value is a statical measure of how cloase the data are to the fitted regression line
+> * It is also known as coefficient of determination, or the coefficient of multiple determination

  ---